-The Planning System and Flood Risk Management' guidelines provide sound advice to Planning Authorities on how to minimize flood risk through the planning process including Development Plans.
-In addition, the First Schedule of the Planning and Development Acts 2000-2014 indicates that Development Plans may include objectives regulating, restricting or controlling development in areas at risk of flooding (whether inland or coastal), erosion and other natural hazards.
+The recently published draft planning guidelines regarding 'The Planning System and Flood Risk Management' provide sound advice to Planning Authorities on how to minimize flood risk through the planning process including Development Plans.
+In addition, the First Schedule of the Planning and Development Act 2000 indicates that Development Plans may include objectives regulating, restricting or controlling development in areas at risk of flooding (whether inland or coastal), erosion and other natural hazards.
 In light of the above, the Planning Authorities have required that all developments incorporate 'Sustainable Urban Drainage Systems' (SuDS) as part of the development proposals.
 SuDS are effective technologies which aim to reduce flood risk, improve water quality and enhance biodiversity and amenity.
 It is proposed to continue this policy of requiring SuDs proposals to accompany all appropriate developments in Navan.